Efficient approximations of matrix multiplication using truncated decompositions: Methods

 \subsection{Other theoretical aspects in practical implementation:}

 The following points of consideration are highlighted for practical implementation and optimal computation, given a required tolerance in relative error. \begin{itemize} \item As mentioned earlier, we can infer the suitability of a decomposition using values of $\frac{\norm{\Delta A}_F} {\norm{A}_F}$ and $\frac{\norm{\Delta B}_F} {\norm{B}_F}$, for a given number of components of the particular decomposition.
-The circulant decomposition and the Fourier decomposition used for sparsification can be evaluated in full, as they are computationally cheap relative to the naive exact multiplication of two matrices.
-But, only the top-$k$ singular value components are evaluated for some $k \ll n$.
+The circulant decomposition and the Fourier decomposition used for sparsification can be evaluated in full in $\mathcal{O}(n^2 \log n)$, and they are negligible in computational cost relative to the naive exact multiplication of two matrices.
+But, only the top-$k$ singular value components are evaluated using the randomized partial SVD for some $k \ll n$ in $\mathcal{O}(kn^2)$ arithmetic operations.
 Note that two different decompositions for $A$ and $B$ are admissible in the proposed approach. \item Even before the approximation of the product using truncated decompositions of the matrices at hand, we can estimate the relative error $\frac{\norm{\Delta A \cdot \Delta B}_F} {\norm{AB}_F}$ using $\mathbb{E}[\norm{AB}_F] \approx c_1 \norm{A}_F \norm{B}_F$, and $\mathbb{E}[\norm{\Delta A.\Delta B}_F] \approx c_2 \norm{\Delta A}_F \norm{\Delta B}_F$ with appropriate constants $c$ using statements 3.1 - 3.6 of the next \cref{sec:analysis}, and in the \cref{tab:front_constants} for additional distributions of entries of a matrix which may be known or sampled as such.
+Avoiding such an assumption on matrices $A$ and $B$ using bounds such as statements 3.8 and 3.14 are possible as well.
 We may include additional terms of the decomposition to reduce $\norm{\Delta A}_F$ and $\norm{\Delta B}_F$ in approximating the product if these resulting a priori estimates of relative error are not satisfactory.
 This step is optional in practice. \item We may also estimate the relative error after computing the approximate product with a given number of components.
 If the resulting relative error is not small enough, we may then approximate the residue $\Delta A. \Delta B$ to a required tolerance using the same approach and sum it to the current approximation $M$.
-This posterior estimation of relative error can be performed using statement 3.7 of the next \cref{sec:analysis}.
-This step is also optional in practice if the required tolerance in relative error is defined loosely. \item One may use $\norm{A(BG)}_F^2/k$ with a thin $n \times k$ random matrix $G$ with entries from $\mathcal{N}(0,1)$ where $k \ll n$, as a numerical estimate of $\norm{AB}_F^2$ and similarly, for $\norm{\Delta A.\Delta B}_F^2$ \cite{Hutchinson_1989}.
-This numerical estimation of the Frobenius norms and the relative errors using random projection of rows into $k$ dimensions, may be applicable for very large dimensions $n \gtrsim 10^5$ and moderate tolerance in errors.
-Note that the dimension $k$ of the matrix $G$ has to vary as $\epsilon^{-2}$ for a relative error $\epsilon$, making this numerical estimation many orders more expensive than using the above mentioned statements 3.6 and 3.7 in the case of lower tolerances. \end{itemize}
+This posterior estimation of relative error can be performed using statement 3.7 of the next \cref{sec:analysis}. \item One may improve the posterior estimation using results in statements 3.8 and 3.14 of the next section at a marginal increment of the cost, if assumptions on residue matrices $\Delta A$ and $\Delta B$ such as signed independent entries or a flat SVD/CD spectra, are to be strictly avoided. \item One may use $\norm{A(BG)}_F/\sqrt{l}$ with a thin $n \times l$ random matrix $G$ with entries from $\mathcal{N}(0,1)$ or a Rademacher distribution \cite{Hutchinson_1989} where $l \ll n$, as an estimate of $\norm{AB}_F$ in the denominator, and similarly for $\norm{\Delta A.\Delta B}_F$ in the numerator of the relative error.
+This numerical/statistical estimation of the Frobenius norms may be applicable for larger dimensions and moderate tolerance in relative errors $\epsilon_{norm}$ of the estimated norms.
+Note that the dimension $l$ of the matrix $G$ has to vary as $\epsilon_{norm}^{-2}$.
+One may be able to allow larger errors $\epsilon_{norm}$ when the relation $\norm{\Delta A.\Delta B}_F \ll \norm{AB}_F$ is already well satisfied. \end{itemize}